|Nutrition Facts (per serving)|

 Gather the ingredients.

-Place a mesh strainer over a medium bowl and drain the pineapple chunks and crushed pineapple.
-Press gently to remove as much moisture as possible.
-Transfer the drained pineapple solids to a separate bowl.
-Reserve 1 cup of the pineapple juice.
-Set the pineapple and pineapple juice aside.
+Place a mesh strainer over a medium bowl.
+Drain the pineapple chunks and crushed pineapple.
+Squeeze or press to remove as much juice as possible.
+Transfer the drained pineapple solids to a large bowl.
+Reserve the pineapple juice.

-In a medium saucepan, combine the granulated sugar and flour; whisk until well blended.
-Whisk in 1 cup of the reserved pineapple juice along with the egg and salt.
+Whisk the granulated sugar and flour together in a medium saucepan.
+Whisk in 1 cup of the reserved pineapple juice, the egg, and salt until combined.

 Place the pan over medium heat and cook until thickened, whisking constantly, until the mixture coats the back of a spoon, 6 to 7 minutes.

 Strain the custard through a mesh strainer over a large bowl.
 Stir in the lemon juice.
 Cover and refrigerate until chilled, about 30 minutes.

 Meanwhile, cook the pasta according to package directions until tender.
 Drain.
 Run under cold water until completely cool.
 Set aside.